 • I remember her telling us to be financially independent of our husband.

 • Have your own saving account; your husband doesn’t need to know about it.

 • Study well because education is your way out of the “gutter.”

 • I admired Mother for helping out the poor ones; giving shelter, food and money even we didn’t have enough.

 • It’s nice to know that all her siblings really respected Mother and honor her.
 They all have good things to say about her.

 • Mother’s last words to me: “Go home, everything will be all right.”
 Come to think of it how true those words are!
 I think what she meant by that is: “Not to worry too much about the future because GOD is in control.”

 I could go on and on and on…

 It was fifteen years ago Mother died.
 For as long as we remember her, she is not really dead.
-Her spirit lives on, stronger than ever continuously providing us love and guidance when we need it the most.
+Her spirit lives on, stronger than ever continuously providing us with love and guidance when we need it the most.